gabigor1/final-project/README.md

 ![filmform](assets/Filmform.png)

-Finally, I create an info page for all the films, which have data of the film (name, author, release date, and genres) and users can post their ratings with comments.
+Finally, I created an info page for all the films, which have data of the film (name, author, release date, and genres) and users can post their ratings with comments.
 I used a third-party library (react-star-rating) to create a rating system.
 Also, everyone can see all the comments.

 ![filminfo](assets/Filminfo.png)

-## Win
+## Wins
 My biggest win in this project was to create the star rating systems in the frontend and send the data to the backend.
 It took my time to understand how to use react-star-rating.
 I’m so proud of the results.